Hugo the Hippo

 Hugo the Hippo (Hugó, a víziló) is a 1975 animated film produced by the Pannónia Filmstúdió of Hungary and co-produced in the United States by Brut Productions, a division of French perfume company Faberge.
-It was released in Hungary in 1975 and in the United States in 1976 by 20th Century-Fox (as its first animated feature film distribution).
+It was released in Hungary in 1975 and in the United States in 1976 by 20th Century Fox (as its first animated feature film distribution).
 The film was directed by William Feigenbaum and József Gémes (who directed the animation).

 Plot

-The harbor of Zanzibar becomes infested with a gang of vicious sharks, which makes it impossible for trading ships to dock.
-In an attempt to fix the problem, the Sultan charges his advisor, Aban-Khan, to bring twelve hippos from Africa into the harbor to keep the sharks away.
+The harbor of Zanzibar becomes infested with a gang of vicious great white sharks, which makes it impossible for trading ships to dock.
+In an attempt to fix the problem, the Sultan charges his advisor, Aban-Khan, to bring twelve hippopotamuses into the harbor to keep the sharks away.
 His idea works well enough, but once the hippos are no longer a novelty and the people no longer feed them, they begin to starve.
-After the hungry hippos rampage through the city looking for food, Aban-Khan brutally slaughters all the hippos except one, a little baby hippo named Hugo.
+After the hungry hippos rampage through the city looking for food, Aban-Khan brutally slaughters all the hippos except one, a baby hippo named Hugo.
 Hugo escapes across the sea to the city of Dar es Salaam, on the African mainland.

 A group of children, led by a farmer boy named Jorma, find Hugo and attempt to hide him as best they can, building a garden to feed and take care of him.
 However, Hugo is discovered, and the garden is burned by the angry parents to prevent their children wasting their time with him and neglecting their schoolwork.
 As a result, Hugo is forced to scavenge from the local farms for food.
 When Aban-Khan, still obsessed about catching Hugo, hears of the incident, he travels to Dar es Salaam and with the aid of the Sultan's court wizard converts the farm of Jorma's family into an enchanted garden filled with gigantic fruits and vegetables.
-Once Hugo is lured into the trap, the plants turn into bizarre monsters thirsting to kill both Hugo and Jorma, who has come to Hugo's aid.
+Once Hugo is lured into the trap, the plants turn into monsters thirsting to kill both Hugo and Jorma, who has come to Hugo's aid.
 Despite their best efforts to get away, they end up overwhelmed and captured by Aban-Khan.

 Hugo is put on trial for the damage his nighttime raids caused.
 Fortunately, the children manage to contact the Sultan, who agrees to appear in court to speak for Hugo.
 The ruler makes a powerfully impassioned speech about how the hippos were mistreated both by their neglect and their uncalled-for culling, which removes all doubt that Hugo is the true injured party in this affair.
 As a result, while Aban-Khan comes to feel the wrath of a populace's mind turning against him, Hugo is released and the children are charged by the judge to care for him for the rest of his days.